NAVADMC/ADSM/README.md

 __Overview:__

 1. Download the latest ADSM zip file from the [Releases Page](https://github.com/NAVADMC/ADSM/releases).
-2. Extract the downloaded zip folder to your Desktop.
+2. Extract the downloaded zip folder to your Desktop or other desired location.
 3. Run (double click) adsm.exe inside your new Desktop folder.
-4. ADSM will create a workspace in "/Documents/ADSM Workspace" to store your scenarios.
+4. ADSM will create a workspace in "~/Documents/ADSM Workspace" to store your scenarios.
 5. Consult the [User Guide](https://github.com/NAVADMC/ADSM/wiki#user-guide) to get started.